petk/php-build-system/docs/evolution.md

 * Added optional pkg-config support to find NET-SNMP library.
 As a fallback net-snmp-config utility is used like before.
 * Cache variables synced to php_cv_\* naming scheme.
-When used for advanced cross-compilation, these were renamed:
+When used for advanced cross-compilation, these have been renamed:
   * ac_cv_copy_file_range             -> php_cv_func_copy_file_range
   * ac_cv_flush_io                    -> php_cv_have_flush_io
   * ac_cv_func_getaddrinfo            -> php_cv_func_getaddrinfo